jsanon01/cryptocurrency/log.md

 Fundamental Analysis refers to qualitative and quantitative factors. such exaple is:

 - 1st look at the financials, the project, busniess plan, and other...

 - Qualitative factors reside in research and due-diligence

-- Quantitative factors dwell in market capitalization, circulating and max supply, and the volume of transactions.
+- Quantitative factors dwell in market capitalization, circulating and max supply,and the volume of transactions.

 ### =>  In cryptocurrency, it is the same meaning you research the coin and evaluate if it can be a good investment or not.

 ### 2) -------- Research and Due-Diligence --------